Polymer/old-docs-site/polymer.md

       </template>
       <script>
         {{site.project_title}}.register(this, {
+          ready: function() {
-          person: {
+            this.person = {
-            name: "Scott",
+              name: "Scott2",
-            nameColor: "orange"
+              nameColor: "red"
             }
+          }
         });
       </script>
     </element>

-When I make an instance of `<visitor-creds>`, its `person` object is bound to the `name-tag` instance, so now both components are using the same `person` object.
+When an instance of `<visitor-creds>` is created, its `person` property (an object), is also bound to `<name-tag>`'s `person` property.
+Now both components are using the same `person` object.

+**Important:** Be careful when your properties are objects or arrays.
+Element registration is evaluated once.
+This means only one instance of an object used in property initialization is ever created.
+Because of the nature of `prototype`, you may run into unexpected "shared state" across different instances of the same element if you're setting an initial value for a property which is an object or array.
+Do this type of initialization in `ready()` rather than directly on the `prototype`.
+{: .alert .alert-error }

 ### Declarative event mapping